-Sometimes those new to the Messianic and Hebrew Roots movement face a dilemma when it comes to eating.
+Sometimes those new to the Messianic movement or a Torah-obedient lifestyle face a dilemma when it comes to eating.
 You know that God has established in the Torah (the books of the law written by Moses) what animals can and cannot be eaten, yet well-meaning friends (and others) are telling you that the New Testament changed all that.
 They seem to have Scripture passages saying that whatever you want to eat is “clean” and proving the “food laws” either no longer apply or never did apply to non-Jews.

 I wrote previously about Peter’s vision in Acts 10, showing that this vision was about people and really had nothing at all to do with what is eaten.
 Following that post, I was asked about another passage which does indeed discuss eating.
 So, I will look at that passage and a couple of others to determine what New Testament writers have to say about eating things the Torah calls “unclean.”